Responsible Executive: Executive Vice President

 N95 mask is a respiratory protection device that is tight-fitting and filters at least 95% of particles and droplets.
 Use of these masks must be reserved for healthcare and emergency responders.
 Occupational Safety and Health Administration (OSHA) standards require medical clearance, fit-testing, and training at least annually.

 Respirators are tight-fitting devices intended to protect the user from specific particles, droplets, aerosols, fumes or vapors.
-Occupational Health and Safety Administration (OSHA) standards require medical clearance, fit-testing, and training at least annually.
+Occupational Safety and Health Administration (OSHA) standards require medical clearance, fit-testing, and training at least annually.

-All faculty, staff, students, and visitors must wear a face covering that completely covers their nose and mouth, fits snugly against the sides of their face, and does not have gaps whenever in buildings or on property occupied by Princeton University, indoors or outdoors.
+All faculty, staff, students, and visitors must wear a face covering that completely covers their nose and mouth, fits snugly against the sides of their face, and does not have gaps whenever inside buildings occupied by Princeton University.
 This includes, but is not limited to, all buildings and grounds, University vehicles, dining halls, Tiger Transit buses, conference rooms, office buildings, elevators, and parking structures.

 Individuals may use self-provided face coverings as long as the face coverings meet the definitions in Section III.
 The University provides at least one face covering to all staff, faculty, and students.

-3. Residents of University student housing are not required to wear a face covering when in their own living space, including bedrooms, suites, or apartments.
-However, face coverings are required in common spaces of all residential buildings, including but not limited to lounges, libraries, common rooms, seminar rooms, theaters, and innovation spaces, unless alone in the space.
+- Residents of University student housing are not required to wear a face covering when in their own living space, including bedrooms, suites, or apartments.
+However, face coverings are required in common spaces of all residential buildings, including but not limited to lounges, libraries, common rooms, seminar rooms, theaters, and innovation spaces.
 Residents are required to wear a face covering in their living space when University staff must enter the space for maintenance, inspection, emergency response or other services.

 Students found to be in violation of this policy may be subject to discipline in accordance with Rights, Rules, Responsibilities.